files-community/Website/src/routes/docs/configuring/custom-themes/+page.md

 title: Custom themes in Files
 ---

-Files comes with a large collection of custom background colors but additional customization is available for advanced users.
+Files has a number of options for customizing the theme.

+## Theming

+### Backdrop Material
+The backdrop is set to Mica Alt by default, but it can be changed to Acrylic from Settings > Appearance > Backdrop Material.

+### Custom Fonts
+Files has built-in support for custom fonts, to apply a custom font start by opening the settings file from Settings > Advanced > Edit settings file.
+1. Close the Files app before continuing.
+2. Edit the value for `AppThemeFontFamily`

-## Advanced themeing
+### Advanced themes

-To access theme values that are not exposed in the settings modal

-1. Open Files settings > Advanced > Edit settings file.
-This will open the main settings file in your default text editor.
+1. Open the settings file from Settings > Advanced > Edit settings file.
-2. Close the app before making any changes to the settings file.
+2. Close the Files app before continuing.

-### Available resources for themeing
+3. Edit these values as desired

 | Key                                 | Default value       |
 | ----------------------------------- | ------------------- |